chinamike65/hugo-tuolesi/content/book4/book4en.md

 When there is greed, the mind will definitely be restless and uncomfortable.

-In the "Mahayana Abhidhamma Collection" written by the Bodhisattva Wusang, it is said: "greed, that is, the greed of the world, which is said to be inseparable from the object.", in the six root afflictions, "greed" is listed First, there is a reason.
+In the "Mahayana Abhidhamma Collection" written by the Bodhisattva Asanga, it is said: "greed, that is, the greed of the world, which is said to be inseparable from the object.", in the six root afflictions, "greed" is listed First, there is a reason.

 , The six root afflictions can be summarized into the three poisons of greed, hatred, and delusion, and the three poisons can be summarized into greed.
 Therefore, greed is the initial and root of all afflictions.